anaef/nginx-lws/doc/ConfigurationDirectives.md

 ## lws_init *init*

-Context: location
+Context: server, location

 Sets the filename of an init Lua chunk.
 This chunk initializes Lua states at the location.

 ## lws_pre *pre*

-Context: location
+Context: server, location

 Sets the filename of a pre Lua chunk.
 This chunk is run before each request at the location.

 ## lws_post *post*

-Context: location
+Context: server, location

 Sets the filename of a post Lua chunk.
 This chunk is run after each request at the location.

 ## lws_path *path*

-Context: location
+Context: server, location

 Sets the Lua path.
 If the first character of *path* is `+`, *path* is appended to the default Lua